Records show 19 traffic deaths in 2018

 Nineteen people were killed in 18 traffic crashes in Pitt County in 2018, down from 20 in 2017 according to crash report data and conversations between law enforcement officials and The Daily Reflector.

-Ten of the crashes took place in Pitt County and seven occurred in Greenville.
+Ten of the crashes took place in Pitt County and eight occurred in Greenville.

 When it comes to crashes, Greenville Police Sgt.
 Mike Ross, who heads up the traffic safety unit, said that in addition to not driving distracted, drivers should use turning lanes as they are intended to be used.